 We have substantial indebtedness.
-As of September 30, 2020, we had approximately \$450.0 million of total debt outstanding under our Credit Facilities.
+As of December 31, 2020, we had approximately \$1,140.0 million of total debt outstanding, including \$450.0 million of 4.625% Senior Notes due 2026, or the 2026 Notes, and \$690.0 million of 0.00% convertible senior notes due 2025, or the 2025 Notes.
 Our substantial indebtedness could have adverse consequences, including:

-- increasing our vulnerability to adverse economic, industry or competitive developments; - requiring a substantial portion of cash flow from operations to be dedicated to the payments on our indebtedness, reducing our ability to use cash flow to fund our operations, capital expenditures and future business opportunities;
+- · increasing our vulnerability to adverse economic, industry or competitive developments; - requiring a substantial portion of cash flow from operations to be dedicated to the payments on our indebtedness, reducing our ability to use cash flow to fund our operations, capital expenditures and future business opportunities; - making it more difficult for us to satisfy our obligations with respect to our indebtedness, including restrictive covenants and borrowing conditions, which could result in an event of default under the agreements governing such indebtedness; - restricting us from making strategic acquisitions or causing us to make nonstrategic divestitures; - making it more difficult for us to obtain network sponsorship and clearing services from financial institutions or to obtain or retain other business with financial institutions;

-- making it more difficult for us to satisfy our obligations with respect to our indebtedness, including restrictive covenants and borrowing conditions, which could result in an event of default under the agreements governing such indebtedness; - · restricting us from making strategic acquisitions or causing us to make nonstrategic divestitures; - making it more difficult for us to obtain network sponsorship and clearing services from financial institutions or to obtain or retain other business with financial institutions; - limiting our ability to obtain additional financing for working capital, capital expenditures, product development, debt service requirements, acquisitions, and general corporate or other purposes; and - limiting our flexibility in planning for, or reacting to, changes in our business or market conditions and placing us at a competitive disadvantage compared to our competitors who are less highly leveraged and who, therefore, may be able to take advantage of opportunities that our leverage prevents us from exploiting.
+- limiting our ability to obtain additional financing for working capital, capital expenditures, product development, debt service requirements, acquisitions, and general corporate or other purposes; and - limiting our flexibility in planning for, or reacting to, changes in our business or market conditions and placing us at a competitive disadvantage compared to our competitors who are less highly leveraged and who, therefore, may be able to take advantage of opportunities that our leverage prevents us from exploiting.

 Successful execution of our business strategy is dependent in part upon our ability to manage our capital structure to reduce interest expense and enhance free cash flow generation.
-As of September 30, 2020, we had \$450.0 million outstanding under the First Lien Term Loan Facility.
-The Second Lien Term Loan Facility and the Revolving Credit Facility were fully repaid in the second quarter of 2020.
-The Revolving Credit Facility had remaining capacity of \$89.5 million as of September 30, 2020, net of a \$0.5 million letter of credit.
-We may not be able to refinance our Credit Facilities or our other existing indebtedness at or prior to their maturity at attractive rates of interest because of our high levels of debt, debt incurrence restrictions under our debt agreements or because of adverse conditions in credit markets generally.
+The First Lien Term Loan Facility was fully repaid in the fourth quarter of 2020 and the Second Lien Term Loan Facility and the Revolving Credit Facility were fully repaid in the second quarter of 2020.
+The Revolving Credit Facility had remaining capacity of \$89.5 million as of December 31, 2020, net of a \$0.5 million letter of credit.
+We may not be able to refinance our 2025 Notes, 2026 Notes or our other existing indebtedness at or prior to their maturity at attractive rates of interest because of our high levels of debt, debt incurrence restrictions under our debt agreements or because of adverse conditions in credit markets generally.

-In addition, \$450.0 million of our debt outstanding at September 30, 2020 is at a variable rate of interest and is not subject to an interest rate hedge.
-The condition of the financial and credit markets and prevailing interest rates have fluctuated in the past and are likely to fluctuate in the future.
-In addition, developments in our business and operations could lead to a ratings downgrade for us or our subsidiaries.
-As a result, as of September 30, 2020, the impact of a 100 basis point increase in interest rates would increase our annual interest expense by approximately \$4.5 million.
+Our \$1,140.0 million of debt outstanding at December 31, 2020 is at a fixed rate of interest and is not subject to an interest rate hedge.
+Developments in our business and operations could lead to a ratings downgrade for us or our subsidiaries.
 Any such fluctuation in the financial and credit markets, or in the rating of us or our subsidiaries, may impact our ability to access debt markets in the future or increase our cost of current or future debt, which could adversely affect our business, financial condition or results of operations.